weprovide/valet-plus/readme.md

 4. Install Valet+ with Composer via `composer global require weprovide/valet-plus`.
 5. Add `export PATH="$PATH:$HOME/.composer/vendor/bin"` to `.bash_profile` (for bash) or `.zshrc` (for zsh) depending on your shell (`echo $SHELL`)
 6. Run the `valet install` command.
 Optionally add `--with-mariadb` to use MariaDB instead of MySQL This will configure and install Valet+ and DnsMasq, and register Valet's daemon to launch when your system starts.
-7. Once Valet is installed, try pinging any *.dev domain on your terminal using a command such as `ping foobar.dev`.
+7. Once Valet+ is installed, try pinging any `*.dev` domain on your terminal using a command such as `ping foobar.dev`.
 If Valet+ is installed correctly you should see this domain responding on `127.0.0.1`.
 If not you might have to restart your system.
 Especially when coming from the Dinghy (docker) solution.

-> :information_source: Valet will automatically start its daemon each time your machine boots.
+> :information_source: Valet+ will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet+ installation is complete.

 > :information_source: To update Valet+ to the latest version use the `composer global require weprovide/valet-plus` command in your terminal.
-After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.
+After upgrading, it is good practice to run the `valet install` command so Valet+ can make additional upgrades to your configuration files if necessary.

 ### Serving sites

 Once Valet+ is installed, you're ready to start serving sites.
-Valet provides a command to help you serve your sites: `valet park`.
+Valet+ provides a command to help you serve your sites: `valet park`.
 Which will register the current working directory as projects root.
 Generally this directory is `~/sites`.

 1. Create a `sites` directory: `mkdir ~/sites`
 2. `cd ~/sites`